Remodeling 101: Placing the Toilet in Your Bathroom Renovation

 About The Author

-Buying or selling a home is one of the biggest financial decisions most people make — and it deserves thoughtful guidance, not pressure.
+Buying or selling a home is one of the most significant financial decisions people make — and it deserves thoughtful, strategic guidance, not pressure.

-With over 1,100 homes sold and more than $270 million in lifetime sales, I bring deep market knowledge and real-world experience to every transaction.
-I’ve worked with first-time buyers, seasoned homeowners, relocation clients, and luxury sellers — and I tailor my approach to each client’s goals, timeline, and comfort level.
+With more than 1,100 homes sold and over $270 million in lifetime sales, I bring deep local market knowledge and real-world experience to every transaction.
+I’ve represented a wide range of clients — from first-time buyers to luxury sellers — and I tailor my approach to fit each client’s priorities, timeline, and decision-making style.

-Clients often describe working with me as steady, thoughtful, and reassuring.
+Clients often describe working with me as steady, strategic, and reassuring.

 I believe: